ndimoforaretas/python-thingys/README.md

 # About Python Thingys

-## Python Thingys

 This is a private blog of my journey in learning Python.
 It is a collection of my notes and important things I learned along the way.

 I hope you find it useful.

 {: .prompt-danger}

-> **Note:**
+**Note:**

->
-> - The information on this site may not be suitable for beginners.
+- The information on this site may not be suitable for beginners.
-> - I have a few years of JavaScript under my belt, so I tend to put mostly information that is new to me with my current programming knowledge level.
+- I have a few years of JavaScript under my belt, so I tend to put mostly information that is new to me with my current programming knowledge level.
-> - I am still learning and I am still adding content to this site. 😊
+- I am still learning and I am still adding content to this site. 😊 {: .alert .alert-warning}

 ---